In this article: TV shows for 9-12-year-olds can be tough to find, so we put together a list the whole family can enjoy.

 Gortimer Gibbons Life On Normal Street (Amazon Original)

-Personal Review: This is one of my all time favorites!
-Just the right combinations of quirky, sentimental, original and life affirming.
-It’s true feel good TV with depth and real storytelling, which is rare in today’s entertainment landscape.
+Personal Review: This is one of my all-time favorites!
+Just the right combinations of quirky, sentimental, original, and life-affirming script.
+It’s true feel-good TV with depth and real storytelling, which is rare in today’s entertainment landscape.
+The bonus is it’s available on Amazon Prime.

-Life is anything but normal for Gortimer and his two best friends, Ranger and Mel, as they navigate Normal Street – an ordinary suburb that has a hint of something magical just beneath the surface.
+Life is anything but normal for Gortimer and his two best friends, Ranger and Mel, as they navigate Normal Street – an ordinary suburb that has a hint of some magic just beneath the surface.

-In this fantasy series, a young woman is drawn to a small Maine town and discovers that there is more to her identity that she could have ever imagined.
-In fact, her story might almost be called a fairytale and the other people in the town her fellow characters….
+In this fantasy series, a young woman is drawn to a small Maine town and discovers that there is more to her identity than she could have ever imagined.
+In fact, her story might almost be called a fairytale, and the other people in the town are her fellow characters.

 Star Trek Discovery (CBS All Access)

-This series is definitely one of the darker in the franchise.
+This series is definitely one of the darker in the franchise, and some of the episodes may be too dark for some tweens.
 If you’re looking to introduce your kids to some of the earlier series, then try Star Trek: Next Generation on Netflix or perhaps the newly released Piccard(CBS All Access FREE)

 Locke and Key (Netflix)